Info Icon This website uses cookies.

 Civil discourse is a cornerstone of Dalton State’s campus culture and a key component of the college’s Vision 2050 strategic plan, which includes an initiative to create the Roadrunner Experience.
 As part of the Roadrunner Experience, Dalton State aims to cultivate graduates who are critical thinkers with strong media and scientific literacy—individuals who communicate with empathy, clarity, and confidence, especially across lines of difference.

 Earlier this year, Dalton State’s John Davis defeated a competitor from the University of Georgia to become the individual debate champion of the University System of Georgia’s second annual Regents Cup Debate Series.
-Davis, who graduated in May with a bachelor’s degree in history, credited his family for encouraging debate at home as a way to make change happen.
+Davis, who will graduate in December with a bachelor’s degree in history, credited his family for encouraging debate at home as a way to make change happen.
 Matthew Hipps, associate professor of political science, and Seth Weitz, associate professor of history, served as coaches for Dalton State’s first debate team, which included Davis and two additional students.

 Constitution Week, observed annually from September 17–23, honors the adoption of the U.S. Constitution.
 In addition to the community workshop on September 11, Dalton State will offer sessions for student leaders and faculty and staff, organize a “Hot Topics” student discussion, hold a public reading of the Constitution, and provide voter registration opportunities.